Ian Chen (actor)

-Ian Chen (陳琦燁; born September 7, 2006) is an American actor.
+Ian Chen (陳琦燁; born September 7, 2006) is a Taiwanese-American actor.
 He is known for his roles as Evan Huang in the ABC sitcom Fresh Off the Boat (2015–2020) and Eugene Choi in the DC Extended Universe films Shazam!
 (2019) and Shazam!
 Fury of the Gods (2023).

 Personal life

 Ian Chen was born to a Taiwanese American immigrant family in Los Angeles, California.
 He has a younger brother named Max and both are fluent in Mandarin.
 He has shown enthusiasm for video games.
 Chen also sings and plays guitar in a band, and is an aviation enthusiast.
 He graduated from Arcadia High School in 2024, and currently attends Harvard University.